 Inside Out is not just a lamp.
 It’s an invitation to look on details, to touch the differences, to perceive the stability of a complex, putting together different and opposite quiddities.
 It’s body is in reinforced concrete and the lampshade frame is made out of brass bars.

-The main goal in designing the Inside Out was to stress out the characteristics of concrete, although it is considered as a heavy and rough material, it could be used in a very detailed and fine structure.
+The main goal in designing the Inside Out was to show out the characteristics of concrete.
+Although it is considered as a heavy and rough material, it could be used in a very detailed and fine structure.
 On one side of the body lamp, we have left a rough surface as it usually comes in mind when talking about concrete, which represents the “Outside” of the body.
 On the other side, we have designed a rhythmic form based on small steps going into the body lamp.
 This part represents the “Inside” of the lamp.

 As for the shade, we decided to leave just the frame, representing the armatures which are usually used in the concrete structures, for reinforcement reason, so it seams that we brought out the inner armature, the hidden part.
 Despite the fact that these rebars (steel bars) are usually made of rough iron, by using a noble material like brass, we have symbolically increased it’s value.